 1) Research it on your own: While this can be time-consuming, it can be done.
 Once you’ve chosen a social media platform, search for profiles using a keyword and then use the filters provided to narrow down the results.
 You can also look through your follower list for those who may be a fit.

-2) Hire an agency: There are many agencies who now specialize in helping brands find influencers at all levels.
+2) Hire an agency: There are many agencies who now specialize in helping brands find influencers with follower counts of 10 thousand to 1 million.
 It can be costly, but it may end up saving you from going down a path with an influencer who may not be a good fit.

 They can also help you vet influencers, which is more important than ever, keeping in mind that anyone can say anything at any time.

-3) Use a platform like Meltwater: An end-to-end management platform, Meltwater not only helps you find influencers, it also helps manage and measure your campaigns.
+3) Use a platform like Meltwater: An end-to-end management platform, Meltwater not only helps you find influencers, it also helps manage and measure your campaigns too.

 We know that journalists use social media to find news sources, so if you’re leveraging micro-influencers, you may increase your odds of getting into stories.